ppy/osu-wiki/news/2020-02-19-new-featured-artist-elfensjon.md

 ![](https://assets.ppy.sh/artists/69/header.jpg)

-Referred to us by the wonderful people of *Undead Corporation*, **ELFENSJóN** is a Japanese production group featuring a wicked fusion of dark fantasy and rock themes, all underpinned with a variety of vocal excellence.
+Referred to us by the wonderful people of *UNDEAD CORPORATION*, **ELFENSJóN** is a Japanese production group featuring a wicked fusion of dark fantasy and rock themes, all underpinned with a variety of vocal excellence.

 We've pulled a choice selection from their two major albums, *ASH OF ROUGE* (both the *Elisia* and *Astral* sides) and *EINHERJAR*, a name that might sound slightly familiar to anyone who's been keeping tabs on a certain minty confectionary as of late.